snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 .. class:: BatchSplitter

     A :class:`BatchSplitter` object splits a batch paramters file into the text of individual parameter sets.
-The parameter sets are accessible as lists of newline terminated strings, in dakota or aprepro format, by 0-based index or by iterating the object.
+The parameter sets are accessible as lists of newline terminated strings, in standard dakota or aprepro format, by 0-based index, 1-based evaluation id, or by iterating the object.
 A specified parameter set can also be written to file.
 Calling `len()` on the object returns the number of evaluations in the batch.

    .. method:: BatchSplitter (parameters_file=None)